raul5660/CrowesNest/README.md

 1. Install plinke.exe and PuTTY here: C:\Program Files (x86)\PuTTY\
 2. Install WinSCP.exe here: C:\Program Files (x86)\WinSCP\
 3. Add the following XML to C:\tools\CrowesNest\cn_config.xml and Save:
    Note**: (If you do not create C:\tools\CrowesNest\cn_config.xml manually it will do it for you but you still need to populate cn_config.xml with a valid configuration.)

+Additionally you can import configurations during runtime with Configure -> "Select XML File..."

 ![CrowesNest Overview](CrowesNestScreenshots/2.0/crowesNestXMLNoConfig.JPG?raw=true)